stashpayio/stash/doc/build-windows.md

 Below are some notes on how to build Stash Core for Windows.

+    Note the below instructions have been superseded.
+Please run ./build-win.sh from the root directory

 Most developers use cross-compilation from Ubuntu to build executables for Windows.
 This is also used to build the release binaries.